jordan-moore/b-e-interviews/README.md

 ## Problem Definition

 A busy manufacturing plant has a list of assets from the plant waiting for inspection.
 The waitlist is created sequentially (e.g. assets are added in a fifo order) from the time the asset was reported via a call/digital entry of a customer reportee.
-Once there is an availability, opperations calls each reportee to offer an inspection appointment for the asset in the order they were added to the waitlist.
-The staff member from opperations has noticed that she wastes a lot of time trying to find a reportee from the waitlist since they&#39;re often not available due to their schedule, asset isnt that important, don&#39;t pick up the phone, etc.  She would like to generate a better list that will increase her chances of finding a reportee in the first few calls.
+Once there is an availability, operations calls each reportee to offer an inspection appointment for the asset in the order they were added to the waitlist.
+The staff member from operations has noticed that she wastes a lot of time trying to find a reportee from the waitlist since they&#39;re often not available due to their schedule, asset isn't that important, don&#39;t pick up the phone, etc.  She would like to generate a better list that will increase her chances of finding a reportee in the first few calls.

 ## Interview Task

 Given reportee demographics and behavioral data (see sample-data/reportee.json), create an algorithm that will process a set of historical reportee data and compute a score for each reportee that (1 as the lowest, 10 as the highest) that represents the chance of a reportee accepting the offer off the waitlist.
 Take into consideration that reportees who have little behavior data should be randomly added to the top list as to give them a chance to be selected.
-Expose an api that takes a manufacturing plant's location as input and returns an ordered list of 10 reportees who will most likely accept the inspection appointment offer.
+Expose an API that takes a manufacturing plant's location as input and returns an ordered list of 10 reportees who will most likely accept the inspection appointment offer.

 ## Weighting Categories